Vonage/vonage-video-api-network-test-samples/Android-Sample/README.md

 * The client is unable to publish.

 The sample app only subscribes to the test stream.
 It does not subscribe to other streams in the test session.
 Do not use the test session for your actual call.
-Use a separate OpenTok session (and session ID) to share audio-video streams between clients.
+Use a separate Vonage Video API session (and session ID) to share audio-video streams between clients.

 ## Testing the app